Bibliometric services and analysis

 The Bibliometrics group at the University of Bergen Library provides analyses and advice related to publishing activity, metrics and researcher visibility.
-The group is represented in UiB's "analysegruppe”, the BOA team, national committees and projects for bibliometrics.
+The group is represented in UiB's "analysegruppe”, the BOA team, UiB Ferd, and national committees and projects for bibliometrics.

-- We also provide guidance for updating publication lists and relevant metrics for the CV (see our extensive guide, Profiles and Publishing statistics, on MittUiB).
+- Teaching and advice: Via library teaching, the BOA team and UiB Ferd we provide advice about publishing strategy, profiles and visibility.
+We also provide guidance for updating publication lists and relevant metrics for the CV (see our guide, Profiles and Publishing statistics, on MittUiB).

-- We are currently working on the project Sustainable development research for all – a transparent mapping and discovery tool (2021-2023)
+- Projects: We are currently leading the project Sustainable development research for all – a transparent mapping and discovery tool (2021-2023)

 Contact us if you have questions related to publishing activity at UiB, need help with your own publication list, or advice about publishing statistics.

 Below you can find an overview of typical anlyses we can assist with.
-A bibliometric analysis cannot replace peer-review and should not be used in a simplistic way to draw conclusions about scientific quality, however, when used appropriately, it can contribute to understanding trends or informing strategic decisions.
-You can read the library’s principles for responsible use of bibliometrics below.
+In the bottom tab you can read the library’s principles for responsible use of bibliometrics.

 Analyses and services

 Recently our analyses have included (but were not limited to) the following themes.
-Our analyses are mostly based on data from CRIStin (the Current research information system in Norway) but we also use data from Web of Science (Clarivate Analytics), Altmetrics, Unpaywall and the Leiden ranking.
+Our analyses are mostly based on data from CRIStin but we also use data from Web of Science (Clarivate Analytics), Altmetrics, Unpaywall and the Leiden ranking.